Brit Award for British Breakthrough Artist

-The Brit Award for Best New Artist (previously Brit Award for British Breakthrough Act) is an award given by the British Phonographic Industry (BPI), an organisation which represents record companies and artists in the United Kingdom.
+The Brit Award for British Breakthrough Artist (previously Brit Award for Best New Artist and Brit Award for British Breakthrough Act) is an award given by the British Phonographic Industry (BPI), an organisation which represents record companies and artists in the United Kingdom.
 The accolade is presented at the Brit Awards, an annual celebration of British and international music.
 The winners and nominees are determined by the Brit Awards voting academy with over 1,000 members, which comprise record labels, publishers, managers, agents, media, and previous winners and nominees.

 Throughout its tenure, the category has been known by a number of different names.
 Originally presented as two gendered categories in 1977, the inaugural recipients were Graham Parker and Julie Covington.
 The Human League were the first group to win the award.
 Paul Young and Lisa Stansfield were the first male and female solo artists to receive the combined award, winning in 1984 and 1990 respectively.
 In January 2023, Sam Ryder became the first Eurovision artist to be nominated in this category.
-The current holder of the award is The Last Dinner Party, who won in 2025.
+The current holder of the award is Lola Young, who won in 2026.